CmrCrabs/nixdots/.github/readme.md

         - [ ] add to ags where specified
     - [ ] Preview Images
     - [ ] write script to install cli environmnent specifically
+    - [ ] readme for wallpaper repo
+    - [ ] editing of github settings for repo

 ## Credits:
 for their great configs / learning resources / software